ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - d - JS - Destructuring Assignment and Parameter Handling.md

   - alternative variable names, default values, etc -> just mention them
   - GOAL: go through this lesson quick so that we have more time for PROMISES, LABS,....

+- FUNDAMENTALS:
-- Fundamentals:
+  - Object destructuring
-  - object destructuring
+  - Array destructuring (briefly)
-  - spread operator
+  - Spread operator

-  - (extra): resta parameter & Destructuring function parameters
+- IMPORTANT:
+  - Spread Operator: if we still didn't have time to speak about copying by value vs. reference., this is the perfect moment (when we speak about spread operator to copy an array)
+  - Value vs. Ref. & copies: https://stackblitz.com/edit/js-rfdnid?file=index.js

 -->